How Fast Is Fast Enough For Your Site?

 It is said that the faster the site’s speed, the better the quality of the site and the same is to be said for mobile optimisation.
 With mobile search overtaking desktop in October of 2016 with a percentage of 51.3% overtaking desktop’s 48.7%, now is the ideal time to really focus on user experience and most importantly, site speed.
 Within the Google developer guidelines, it lists a number of ways that you can improve your overall user experience.

 So how do you know when your site is indeed, fast enough?
 There are a number of different figures that you should work towards and be aiming for.
-While these consistently improve and change, here are a few stats from a study conducted by Geoff Kenyon on site speed:
+While these consistently improve and change, here are a few recent stats:

 In this case, the faster the better, but that still may not be enough for Google.
 In fact, Google’s Maile Ohye commented that: “two seconds is the threshold for e-commerce website acceptability.
-At Google, we aim for under a half second.”
-This was 8 years ago, so you can imagine what the expectations are in 2018!
+At Google, we aim for under a half second,” and this was in 2010!

 Why Do You Need A Fast Site?